jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

     <strong>My learning philosophy today on software development:</strong>
 </h2>

-When I started coding, my focus on learning was in mastering all aspects of a programming language.
+When I started coding, my focus on learning was in mastering all aspects of a programming language (C# specifically).

 Then a few years later, my focused moved into trying to master specific frameworks and libraries.

-But today, my focus moved into learning the basic principles of software design and methodologies, because these are the things that will help me make software that is [maintainable](https://terencemcghee.com/Articles/Tech/2016/10/15/551B3828CD47198C7C5A58903228DA71.html); and I already realized that maintainability is one of the most important properties that a software system should have.
+But today, my focus moved into learning the basic principles of software design and methodologies, because these are the things that will help me make software that is [maintainable](https://terencemcghee.com/Articles/Tech/2016/10/15/551B3828CD47198C7C5A58903228DA71.html), which many master programmers say is the primary value of software.
 <!--
 Many years ago, I heard/read someone say that the maintenance phase is the most expensive phase of a software system.
  -->